Black Friday Sale!

 Keep in mind that, unless the streaming platform has a deal with the affiliate program, the platform isn’t profiting from your affiliate sales.
 So keep your content to the point and make the products or services you recommend relevant to your topic.

-If you're unsure where to start, give the Restream Referral Program a try.
-You can earn up to a 30% recurring commission on every subscription that comes from your link.
+Pro tip: If you're unsure where to start, give the Restream Referral Program a try.

 7. Create and sell your own merch

-You’ll need to think about the design, production, inventory, and shipping of your merch as well.
+You’ll need to think about the design, production, inventory, and shipping of your merchandise as well.
 There are a few ways you can do this, including:

 • Building your own online store.
 Handle production, store inventory, and shipping all on your own.